rexanaj/HelpingHands/README.md

 ## Deliverable 2
-Our backend was deployed on Heroku, and can be found at [https://seng3011-dwen.herokuapp.com/](https://seng3011-dwen.herokuapp.com/).
+Our backend was deployed on Heroku, and can be found [here](https://seng3011-dwen.herokuapp.com/).
 An example request: https://seng3011-dwen.herokuapp.com/articles?limit=10&keyterms=fever

 ### Design Details V2 Report